-- a.
-Lower respiratory tract samples: including endotracheal aspirate, bronchoalveolar lavage fluid or sputum. - b.
-Upper respiratory tract samples: - Nasopharyngeal swab (with or without oropharyngeal swab) in viral transport medium in a single tube. - ii.
-Nasopharyngeal wash/aspirate - The lower respiratory tract samples are preferred if patient have signs or symptoms of lower respiratory tract infection.
+- The lower respiratory tract samples are preferred if patient have signs or symptoms of lower respiratory tract infection.
 If lower tract specimens are not possible or clinically indicated, upper respiratory samples should be collected. - Repeat testing should be performed if initial testing is negative and there is a high index of suspicion.
-Patients should be retested using a lower respiratory sample or, if not possible, repeat collection of a nasopharyngeal sample. - In HESN you can register the case, for test requested select COVID-19, and select the designated laboratory. - HESN request form is to be completed and must be attached with sample. - A single negative test result, especially from upper respiratory tract sample, does rule out the infection. - Negative RT-PCR results must be interpreted in correlation with clinical findings, history, and other diagnostic procedures. - Positive RT-PCR for COVID-19 indicate infection with SARS-CoV-2.
+Patients should be retested using a lower respiratory sample or, if not possible, repeat collection of a nasopharyngeal sample. - In HESN you can register the case, for test requested select COVID-19, and select the designated laboratory. - HESN request form is to be completed and must be attached with sample. - A single negative test result, especially from upper respiratory tract sample, does not rule out the infection. - Negative RT-PCR results must be interpreted in correlation with clinical findings, history, and other diagnostic procedures. - Positive RT-PCR for COVID-19 indicate infection with SARS-CoV-2.
 However, it does not rule out co-infection with other viruses.